ComputationalGenomics/SimRA/README.md

 or you may want directly import the project on Eclipse (please see this wiki: https://github.com/OneBusAway/onebusaway/wiki/Importing-source-code-into-Eclipse)

+#Citation

+Please cite the following article if you use SimRA in your research:

+A.P.
+Carrieri, F. Utro, L. Parida.
+Accurate and ecient sampling of underlying ARG of multiple populations under subdivision and admixture. (submitted 2015)

 #Apache License v.
 2.0
 Copyright 2015